Code-Institute-Submissions/deborasantos28-milestone-project-1_AugResub/README.md

 * Hero Image
 <img src="images/hero-image-ms1.png">

-  * The Hero Image has is a static image that contains no animation, as it would be distracting and wouldn't fit with the main view of the page.
+  * The Hero Image has a static image that contains no animation, as it would be distracting and wouldn't fit with the main view of the page.
   The hero image is trying to reach across the main message on this page, which is inclusiveness in LGBTQ+ community that is also connected throught the love of music.

 * Jumbotron